menu

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Kilauea has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Kilauea has few renters and college students.
 But the biggest reason it is quieter in Kilauea than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Kilauea may be for you.

 Kilauea is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Demographics

 Kilauea is an extremely ethnically-diverse town.
 The people who call Kilauea home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kilauea residents report their race to be White, followed by Asian.
-Important ancestries of people in Kilauea include German, Irish, Italian, English, and French.
+Important ancestries of people in Kilauea include German, Irish, English, Norwegian, and Italian.

 The most common language spoken in Kilauea is English.
 Other important languages spoken here include Tagalog and Italian.